kfasiang/kfasiang.github.io/index.markdown

 ---

 <p>
   Hi!
-My name is Kristin and I am a Computer Science + Learning Sciences PhD student at Northwestern University.
+My name is Kristin and I am a second year PhD student in Computer Science + Learning Sciences at Northwestern University.
+I am advised by [Professor Eleanor O'Rourke](http://www.eleanorourke.com/index.html) in the [Delta Lab](https://delta.northwestern.edu/).

+In my research, I seek to understand how small moments during the programming process shape students' sense of belonging and self-efficacy in computer science.
+To this end, I am conducting design-based research to create an AI tool that supports human-centered collaboration during pair programming.

+Before I started at Northwestern, I graduated with a B.S. in mathematics, B.S.Ed. in secondary education, and a minor in computer science from Loyola University Chicago in May 2023.
+I student taught in high school math and computer science courses in a Chicago Public High School, and also taught summer school math classes.
 </p>